 Get some other students together who are willing to help you get this new group started (minimum required is two current, full-time Oxy students - one to be the president and one to be the treasurer).
 Then find an advisor (must be a full-time Oxy faculty or staff member) who you have a relationship with or who might know something about the topic of your group.
 Then you can fill out the New Club Development form and the Club Contact Sheet.
 These will help you get all the information together for your meeting with us.

 While you are doing this, talk to other students and have them sign your Student Support Petition.
 This will give you a chance to promote your group, but also provides an opportunity to make sure that students are ok with your organization having access to their student fees through the ASOC Funding process.
 (Required for recognition)

-Meet with the Club Commissioner
+Step 3: Meet with Club Commissioner and Obtain Recognition

 Service Organizations must also register with the Office of Community Engagement.
 You can do this by contacting Ella Turenne, Assistant Dean for Community Engagement.

 Religious and Spiritual clubs must also register with Office of Religious and Spiritual Life.
 Contact Susan Young, ORSL Director, for more information.

 Club Sports must also register with the Athletics Office and should contact Katie Grogan, Club Sports Director, for more information.

 Food Clubs must also regsiter with Campus Dining by meeting with Amy Munoz, Associate VP for Hospitality Services.